cbarreholm/rpi_pub/README.md

 * View the output file called "inventory.txt" in rpi_pub folder

 #### Use the IP that was discovered for your pi as inventory
-* edit the rpi_pub/ansible/inventory file to include the IP that was discovered in the [rpi_server] group
+* edit the rpi_pub/ansible/inventory.yaml file to include the IP that was discovered in the [rpi_server] group.
+Alternatively add in /etc/hosts

 #### Edit the rpi_pub/ansible/prepPi.yml file to play with roles and tags, but this is optional and advanced